Old Biomedical Research (CREST) Building

 711 South Vienna Street

-Perhaps this devoted nursing director has maintained her devotion in the afterlife, though none of the reports of paranormal activity point to a specific spirit that may be haunting the building.
+Perhaps this devoted nursing director has maintained her devotion in the afterlife, though none of the reports of paranormal activity point to a specific spirit haunting the building.
 The activity is varied and most commonly includes the sound of doors opening and closing.
 One staff member working in the building after hours heard the sounds of doors opening and closing all up and the down the hall on the fourth floor.
 Annoyed and curious, he checked all the doors on the hall to find them all closed and securely locked.

 There are also issues with the elevator which regularly makes the journey from the first floor to the fourth floor without being called.
 In his recently published book, The Ghost Will See You Now: Haunted Hospitals of the South, Randy Russell states that the ghost will often open the doors to anyone carrying doughnuts.
 It’s an absurd notion, but in the world of the paranormal, anything can happen.